 - If the user is inactive for some time

-By using the right trigger you will ensure you reach your audience in the right moment.
-For instance, if the user is inactive for 10 seconds in the checkout page, he or she might need a nudge.
+By using the right trigger you will ensure your popup reaches your audience in the right moment.
+For instance, if the user is inactive for 10 seconds in the checkout page, you can nudge them with a popup.

-No pop-up is better than an ugly pop-up.
+No popup is better than an ugly one.

-An HTML banner will likely include one or several images, CSS formatting and possibly a video.
+An HTML popup will likely include one or several images, CSS formatting and possibly a video.

 Be sure to follow your website visual identity.